AVEVA/AVEVA-Samples/basic_samples/SDS/DotNet/readme_SdsLibs.rst

 .. code:: cs

-      var autoViewData = await dataService.GetRangeValuesAsync<WaveDataTarget>(stream.Id, "1", 3, SdsBoundaryType.ExactOrCalculated, autoViewId);
+      var autoStreamViewData = await dataService.GetRangeValuesAsync<WaveDataTarget>(stream.Id, "1", 3, SdsBoundaryType.ExactOrCalculated, autoStreamViewId);

-To map a property that is beyond the ability of Sds to map on its own, you should define an SdsViewProperty and add it to the SdsView's Properties collection.
+To map a property that is beyond the ability of Sds to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView's Properties collection.

 .. code:: cs

 	// create explicit mappings
-	var vp1 = new SdsViewProperty() { SourceId = "Order", TargetId = "OrderTarget" };
+	var vp1 = new SdsStreamViewProperty() { SourceId = "Order", TargetId = "OrderTarget" };
-	var vp2 = new SdsViewProperty() { SourceId = "Sin", TargetId = "SinInt" };
+	var vp2 = new SdsStreamViewProperty() { SourceId = "Sin", TargetId = "SinInt" };
-	var vp3 = new SdsViewProperty() { SourceId = "Cos", TargetId = "CosInt" };
+	var vp3 = new SdsStreamViewProperty() { SourceId = "Cos", TargetId = "CosInt" };
-	var vp4 = new SdsViewProperty() { SourceId = "Tan", TargetId = "TanInt" };
+	var vp4 = new SdsStreamViewProperty() { SourceId = "Tan", TargetId = "TanInt" };

-	var manualView = new SdsView()
+	var manualStreamView = new SdsStreamView()
 	{
-		Id = manualViewId,
+		Id = manualStreamViewId,
 		SourceTypeId = typeId,
 		TargetTypeId = targetIntTypeId,
-		Properties = new List<SdsViewProperty>() { vp1, vp2, vp3, vp4 }
+		Properties = new List<SdsStreamViewProperty>() { vp1, vp2, vp3, vp4 }
 	};

-	await metadataService.CreateOrUpdateViewAsync(manualView);
+	await metadataService.CreateOrUpdateStreamViewAsync(manualStreamView);

-SdsViewMap
+SdsStreamViewMap
 ---------

-When an SdsView is added, Sds defines a plan mapping.
-Plan details are retrieved as an SdsViewMap.
+When an SdsStreamView is added, Sds defines a plan mapping.
+Plan details are retrieved as an SdsStreamViewMap.
-The SdsViewMap provides a detailed Property-by-Property definition of the mapping.
+The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.
-The SdsViewMap cannot be written, it can only be retrieved from Sds.
+The SdsStreamViewMap cannot be written, it can only be retrieved from Sds.

 .. code:: cs

-	var manualViewMap = await metadataService.GetViewMapAsync(manualViewId);
+	var manualStreamViewMap = await metadataService.GetStreamViewMapAsync(manualStreamViewId);

 Delete Values from a Stream
 ---------------------------